khornberg/sermon-manager-import/readme.md

 ## Installation

+1. Get the plugin
+  1. Your WordPress control panel
-1. Upload the plugin directory to the `/wp-content/plugins/` directory via FTP or `git clone https://github.com/khornberg/sermon-manager-import` in the `/wp-content/plugins/` directory.
+  2. Upload the plugin directory to the `/wp-content/plugins/` directory via FTP
+  3. `git clone https://github.com/khornberg/sermon-manager-import` in the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress

 ## Frequently Asked Questions